jasonclarkdevuk/coursera-project-ai-language-translator/README.md

-# AI Powered Language Translator
+# AI Powered Voice Translation Assistant

 This practice Coursera project involves a voice translation assistant which can convert spoken words to text, translate the text to another language using a LLM and then play the translated speech.